SOLIDWORKS Part Documents

 How to Export STEP Files from the Active SOLIDWORKS Document Using PDMPublisher

-This article provides a step-by-step walkthrough for exporting a STEP file from the currently active SOLIDWORKS part using PDMPublisher.
+This article provides a step-by-step walkthrough for exporting a STEP file from SOLIDWORKS part documents using PDMPublisher, starting with the currently active part.
 This workflow allows you to standardize file naming, choose export formats, and control export locations without manually using “Save As” operations inside SOLIDWORKS.

 1. Enable the PDMPublisher Add-In